 “Calcined coke” means petroleum coke purified to a dry, pure form of carbon suitable for use as anode and other non-fuel applications.

-"Calcium ammonium nitrate solution" means calcium nitrate that contains ammonium nitrate and water.
-Calcium ammonium nitrate solution is generally used as agricultural fertilizer.

 “Calyx” means the leaflike structure composing the outermost part of a flower.
 This structure often encloses and protects a bud and may remain after a fruit forms.

 “Casein” means a group of proteins found in milk which is coagulated by enzymes and acid to form cheese.